ni/semi-test-library-dotnet/Examples/source/Sequence/ConfigureAndForceSynchronizedAndAsynchronizedVoltageRamp/README.md

 4. **ConfigureSMUAdvancedSequence**: Configures an advanced sequence upfront without activation, allowing later initiation in the test flow.
 5. **InitiateSMUAdvancedSequence** : Initiates a previously configured advanced sequence for the specified SMU pins.

+> **Note** : When using `ForceVoltageSequence`/`ForceVoltageSequenceSynchronized` or `ConfigureAdvancedSequence`/`ForceAdvancedSequenceSynchronized` within the same sequence, each step **must** use different pins.
+Using the same pins across these methods in a single sequence is not supported.

 ## Prerequisites

 ### Software Requirements